CARC 109 Active

 RARC Description

-N104 This claim was submitted to the incorrect payer or claims jurisdiction Identify the correct payer or Medicare jurisdiction and resubmit the claim to the appropriate entity →
+N381 This claim should be submitted to the correct payer/contractor Verify the correct payer and resubmit the claim →

-N127 This claim has been forwarded to the correct payer for processing No action needed if claim was auto-forwarded; monitor for payment from the correct payer →
+N19 This claim has been forwarded to the correct payer for processing Check with the correct payer for claim status if the claim was forwarded →

 How to Prevent CO-109